bvalero69afec/Platformer/ROADMAP.md

 Improvement:
 - Big level with camera panning.
+- Score.
+- Cheats.

+- Do more realistic physics and base it on time not on frame.
+- Use a continous collision detection (prevent passing through object/missing collision if the updated player position jump over the obstacle).
+- Sprites.
 - Platform generated at different height (no continous floor).
-- Sprites (can be simplified at the beginning with a bounding box).
-- Replace square obstacle with triangle obstacle (spike).
-- Use a continous collision detection (prevent passing through object/missing collision if the updated player position jump over the obstacle).